jilljenn/das3h/slides/fusion.md

 ## Thanks for your attention!

-Our paper is already available at:
+Our paper is available at:

 \centering
 `https://arxiv.org/abs/1905.06873`